Find a doctor

 Prerequisite: College A & P

-This course is designed to give the first year student a basic understanding of acceptable and unacceptable radiographs.
-We will cover the anatomy and positioning of radiographs.
-They will also learn to identify the projection/position as they look at each radiograph.
+This course is designed to give the first year student a basic understanding of acceptable and unacceptable images.
+We will cover the anatomy and positioning of images.
+They will also learn to identify the projection/position as they look at each image.
 Image Analysis is the terminal point in the radiographic process, and therefore relates and integrates with all other courses, especially Radiographic Procedures.

-Upon completion of this course, the student will be able to recognize the difference between technically acceptable and unacceptable quality of radiographs and will be able to make adjustments in technical factors and positioning.
-The student will also learn image evaluation criteria for many different radiographic projections.
+Upon completion of this course, the student will be able to recognize the difference between technically acceptable and unacceptable quality of radiographic images and will be able to make adjustments in technical factors and positioning.
+The student will also learn image evaluation criteria for many different projections.
 Image Analysis II is taught concurrently with Pediatric Radiography, Advanced Procedures, and Trauma.
-The student will be able to view radiographs that relate to each of these classes.

 Prerequisites: Radiographic Procedures and Imaging Analysis I